emirfekih/ParkingApp/readme.md

 ### Usage

 - Run the application and go on http://localhost:8080/
-- Use the following urls to invoke controllers methods and see the interactions with the database:
+- Use the following urls to invoke controllers methods and see the interactions with the database For example , to invoke user controller :
     * `/create?email=[email]&name=[name]`: create a new user with an auto-generated id and email and name as passed values.
     * `/delete?id=[id]`: delete the user with the passed id.
     * `/get-by-email?email=[email]`: retrieve the id for the user with the passed email address.